JulieMontoya/Random_Beeb_Stuff/sideways_rom_ram/README.md

 # SIDEWAYS ROM AND RAM STUFF

+There are basically two ways in which you can use sideways RAM on the BBC Micro, where fitted (i.e. a Model B with a sideways RAM upgrade, B+ or Master series machine).

+# AS NORMAL MEMORY

+Once a 16K bank of sideways RAM is paged in, it occupies addresses &8000 - &BFFF  (where BASIC normally would be located)  and can be read and written just like "normal" memory.
+The only important things to remember are that you must page BASIC back in before you can return to it; and if you need to throw an error with BRK, this must be done from within main RAM because the BRK handler in the MOS will page BASIC back in, and the error message will no longer be visible.

+This method requires you to know the sideways RAM slot number, and also to have some code running in main RAM, which must page in the desired slot before calling the routine in sideways memory, then page BASIC back before returning.

+This is the simplest way of using sideways RAM, but it all feels a bit manual; a bit breadboard and Dymo tape.
+But it's great if you want to store _data_ in sideways RAM.

+# AS A "PROPER" SIDEWAYS ROM

+Creating a "proper" ROM image which conforms to the format expected by Acorn and provides service calls which can be accessed via the MOS requires more work at build time, but allows code within the image to be accessed using the MOS API more or less transparently.
+It is necessary for the ROM image to have a special header which can be recognised by the MOS, and to include code which responds to service calls issued _inter alia_ whenever the MOS passes on an unrecognised `OSBYTE`, `OSWORD` or star command to see whether any other sideways ROM knows how to deal with it.
+You do not need to worry about the slot number at all:  the MOS will take care of all that for you.
+It is even possible to serve files from ROM.

+The biggest worry when using this method is likely to be choosing `OSBYTE` and `OSWORD` calls and `*COMMANDS` which are not going to clash with other ROMs.

+This method has more of a "finished product" feel about it, insofar as it is easy to imagine a real ROM chip in a retail box with cover artwork, a printed manual and one or more accompanying discs.

 ## ROM FILING SYSTEM

 The Acorn ROM Filing System allows a stream of bytes from ROM to be treated effectively as a